mohit-lal/TS_Begin/README.md

         userInput = "Max";
         userName = userInput; // This will give error as Unknown cannot be assigned to string type.

+# Never Types:
+Some functions never returns any value.
+Specially used to throw exception or message.

+        function generateError(message: string, code: number): never {
+        // This never returns anything
+        throw { message: message, errorCode: code };
+        }

+generateError("An error occured", 500);

+generateError("An error occured", 500);

 # Function Types:
 Function types allows us to declare which type of function we want to use specifically